rwebaz/Enhanced-Lyrics-Project/docs/pages/Muse-Black-Holes-Revelations-Exo-Politics.md

 And, loaded on my back!

-When it weighs me down.
+And, it weighs me down!

 ***